jrconway3/lt-maker/docs/source/guides/setup_tutorials/Custom-Components-And-Sprites.md

 Well, now there's a third option. **Project Specific Custom Components and Sprites**

+**Note:** Do NOT make changes to the project's files outside of the editor while the editor is open!

 ## Project Specific Custom Components

 In your project's *resources* directory, there should be a directory called `custom_components`.
 Within that directory, there'll be two files: `custom_item_components.py` and `custom_skill_components.py`.